The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 Japanese is not a language that hides feelings.

-It is a language that shapes feelings into a form the other person can receive more smoothly.
+It is a language that shapes feelings so they can reach the other person more easily, instead of throwing them directly.

-That is why learning how to refuse is not only a conversation trick.
+That is why learning how to refuse is not just a conversation technique.

-It is also part of learning how relationships are built in Japanese.
+It is also learning how to build relationships in a Japanese way.

 Final thoughts

-But if you rely on it too much, it becomes difficult to learn the more delicate distance and softness that Japanese often requires.
+However, if you rely only on it, it is difficult to learn the delicate sense of distance in Japanese.

 「難しいです」